smithse/TTGO-Wiki/PlatformIO-installation.md

 ## Setup
 (Linux or MacOS; Windows might require minor changes to commands)

-(First command only if virtualenv is not yet installed already):
+(First command only if virtualenv is not yet installed already; I assume Python is already installed):
 ```
 pip install virtualenv
 virtualenv ~/.platformio/penv